web-platform-dx/web-features/gh-pages/src/index.md

 - Microsoft Edge (desktop)
 - Mozilla Firefox (desktop and Android)

+## What about other browsers?

+Many browsers outside the core browser set typically support the same Baseline feature set as a browser in the core browser set.

+For example, many browsers on Android, Windows, and macOS are built on Chromium, the open source engine underpinning Chrome and Edge.
+On iOS, all browsers use the same engine, WebKit, that underpins that device's Safari browser.

+For a wider range of browsers, see [supported browsers](/supported-browsers/?includeDownstream=true) to find out which minimum browser versions support different Baseline feature sets, including Newly and Widely available and Baseline years.

+The [`baseline-browser-mapping`](https://github.com/web-platform-dx/baseline-browser-mapping) module tracks these mappings to derive the feature set for browsers outside the core browser set.

 ## How do I find the Baseline status of a feature?

 You can find at-a-glance Baseline statuses on [Can I Use](https://caniuse.com/) feature entries, and [MDN Web Docs](https://developer.mozilla.org/) reference pages.
 See [Baseline in the wild](/baseline-in-the-wild/) for more examples.

 You can [use Baseline on your site](/use-baseline/) too.

-## What about other browsers?

-Most modern browsers are built on the rendering engine from one of the browsers in the Baseline core browser set.

-All browsers on iOS currently implement WebKit, the Safari rendering engine.

-The majority of browsers outside the core browser set on Android, Windows and macOS are built on Chromium/Blink, the open source engine underpinning Chrome and Edge.
-These browsers can usually be mapped back to the Baseline feature set they support based on the Chromium version they implement.
-The [`baseline-browser-mapping`](https://github.com/web-platform-dx/baseline-browser-mapping) module tracks these mappings, and currently includes data on the following browsers:

-- Opera Desktop and Mobile
-- Samsung Internet
-- Android WebView
-- QQ Browser Mobile\*
-- UC Browser Mobile\*
-- Yandex Browser Mobile\*

-See [supported browsers](/supported-browsers/?includeDownstream=true) to find out which minimum browser versions support different Baseline feature sets, includeing Newly and Widely available and Baseline years.

-> **NOTE**
-> Baseline support for the browsers marked with an asterisk (\*) is based on mapping their version number and stated Chromium version from user agent strings captured by [useragents.io](https://useragents.io).
-This information is provided on a best-effort basis.
-For more information on how these mappings are generated, please see [the `baseline-browser-mapping` README](https://github.com/web-platform-dx/baseline-browser-mapping/blob/main/README.md#downstream-browsers).

-KaiOS - a feature phone operating system used for flip phones - implements the Gecko engine from Firefox.
-It is possible to derive feature support in KaiOS based on Gecko feature support, but please be aware that KaiOS has a significantly different set of UI limitations and interaction model compared to the other browsers on this page.
-For more information, see the [KaiOS developer documentation](https://developer.kaiostech.com/docs/sfp-3.0/).

-Other browsers built on Chromium/Blink, Gecko and WebKit will also support Baseline features, and the WebDX Community Group is continuing to work on mapping downstream browser versions back to the engine they implement.
-If you work on a browser and can provide data connecting your versions back to their upstream engine for `baseline-browser-mapping`, please [create an issue in the repository](https://github.com/web-platform-dx/baseline-browser-mapping/issues/new).

 ## Who owns and maintains Baseline?